Course and Test Requirements

 U of M test code: 6874

-You can also self-report your score as part of the application process if you choose.
+You can self-report your score as part of the application process if you choose; if you're admitted, you'll be asked to submit your official score after you confirm your enrollment to the U of M.

 Do I need to take the writing portions of the exams?